 Concerns when using nipple shields

 There are a few concerns around using nipple shields, including the worry that a lack of nipple stimulation could cause a decrease in milk supply, or the worry that they’re inefficient enough to lead to babies getting less milk.
 These concerns were brought to medical attention at a time when nipple shields were commonly made of thick latex.
 The thin, silicone version that is commonly used now, was designed to address those concerns.
-Still, if Baby is not gaining weight at a healthy rate after introducing the nipple shield, it could be a sign that the nipple shield isn’t a good fit for you and him.
+Still, if Baby is not gaining weight at a healthy rate after introducing the nipple shield, it could be a sign that the nipple shield isn’t a good fit for you and them.

 Another common concern with nipple shields is that, once they’re introduced, Baby may have a hard time going back to latching on without them.
-But though there may be a transition period in weaning him away from nipple shields, it’s very rare for babies not to eventually make the switch back.
+But though there may be a transition period in weaning them away from nipple shields, it’s very rare for babies not to eventually make the switch back.

 Weaning off the nipple shield